g-leech/argmin-gravitas/_posts/2019-06-26-private-and-social-costs-of-education.markdown

 #### Knowledge

+_this section is incomplete_

 This is quite easy to check: how much do people remember from uni, for how much of their lives?

 * Doctors have forgotten all of their basic science training 5 years out

 (I remember being scandalised by some of my peers selling all their textbooks _as soon as_ they graduated.
 But clearly they knew more about social reality than me.)

-People know this isn't the real reason, because they instead emphasise metacognition, "learning how to think".

 Cultural continuity - preserving the knowledge and ideas of past generations - depends on a mixture of education and autodidacts.
-I don't know what the value of preserving .
+I don't know what the value of preserving a tradition of Hegelianism or <a href="{{can}}">Canadian Irish studies</a> is.

+But people know this isn't the real reason for education, because they instead emphasise metacognition, "learning how to think":

 #### Critical thinking